anna-irena-nowak/klippa-assignment/deployment-notes.md

   --from-literal=cookie-secret=$(openssl rand -base64 32 | tr -- '+/' '-_')
 ```

+`oauth2-proxy` supports browser-based flow, where it creates a session cookie after authenticating
+with OAuth2 provider.
+If using session cookie is not practical for automation, there's a possible workaround that can work
+directly with oauth tokens.
+Ingress can expose an xtra path that bypasses oauth2-proxy, but delivers
+the request with a token bearer header to an additional validation tool that would check whether the
+token is valid by making a call to a GitHub API.
+OAuth2-proxy can also work with JWT tokens, but GitHub OAuth flow does not provide them.
+An alternative
+would be to use a 3rd party service like Keycloak or Auth0 and use them as OAuth2 provider, or integrate
+them directly without the proxy.

+#### HPA
 Install KEDA for pod scaling
 ```
 helm repo add kedacore https://kedacore.github.io/charts